Do nuts have a glycaemic index (GI)?

 Polyphenols (mg) | 2756 | 827 |

-Given their different profile compared to other tree nuts, Chestnuts’ established health effects also differ.
-Chestnuts have been associated with:
+Given their different profile compared to other tree nuts, the established health effects of chestnuts also differ.
+Chestnuts have been linked with:

 Australian chestnuts are grown principally in the southern states of Australia, including Orange, Southern Tablelands, Blue Mountains and Batlow (New South Wales); Northern and Central Tasmania; North-east and Central, and East of Melbourne (Victoria); Adelaide Hills (South Australia); South-west (Western Australia).
 Around 70% of Australia’s production is located in the North East of Victoria.